spencerwi/cliflux/README.md

 server_url = "your-miniflux-server-url-here-including-port"
 api_key = "your-miniflux-api-key-here"
 ```

+You can stub out a default config file by running `cliflux --init`, which will also tell you where the config file
+should live.

 To generate an API key for your Miniflux account, log into your Miniflux account on your server and go to
 "Settings" > "API Keys" > "Create a new API key"